Nahin009/pyMisp/README.md

 First, you need to obtain the API key from your MISP instance.
 This key is necessary for authenticating your requests.

 for this
-go to your misp instance , then in the navbar, go to the lst API section, there click OpenAPI
+go to your misp instance , then in the navbar, go to the last API section, there click OpenAPI
 ![image](https://github.com/Nahin009/pyMisp/assets/110973431/b46d14a9-3270-41cd-8d3a-ece7aaee6343)

 then go to My Profile -> Auth Keys  by clicking here simply